 DECENT, SAFE AND SANITARY HOUSING.
-See Housing Quality Standards
+See National Standards for the Physical Inspection of Real Estate.

 DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT (HUD).
 The agency of the federal government responsible for monitoring Public Housing Authorities.

 DEPENDENT.
 A member of the household (excluding foster children) other than household head or spouse, who is under 18 years of age or is a full-time student or disabled or handicapped.